Capture of Regina Trench: British preparations

 An offensive by the Reserve Army was planned for mid-October and Gough reorganised the Reserve Army divisions on the north side of the Ancre.
-On the south side of the river, Regina Trench (Staufen Riegel), along the reverse slope of Thiepval Ridge, north of Courcelette and Thiepval and the remainder of Stuff and Schwaben redoubts were to be captured by the Canadian Corps and II Corps on 1 October, ready for a northward advance, during the offensive which was due around 12 October, jumping-off from the front held by the Canadian Corps.
+On the south side of the river, Regina Trench (Staufen Riegel) along the reverse slope of Thiepval Ridge, north of Courcelette and Thiepval and the remainder of Stuff and Schwaben redoubts were to be captured by the Canadian Corps and II Corps on 1 October, ready for a northward advance, during the offensive which was due around 12 October, jumping-off from the front held by the Canadian Corps.

 German preparations

 In late September, the Marine Infantry Brigade, comprising the 1st and 2nd Marine-Brigaden from the 1st Marine-Division and the 3rd Marine-Brigade from the 2nd Marine-Division, with an infantry complement equivalent to an army division.
-The marines were well-trained and rested troops of excellent quality and were transferred moved from the Belgian coast to the Somme.
-The move was as part of a general relief of the divisions opposite the British.
+The marines were well-trained and rested troops of excellent quality and were transferred from the Belgian coast to the Somme.
+The move was part of a general relief of the divisions opposite the British.
 On 30 September, the Marine-Brigaden moved up through Baum Mulde (Boom Ravine) and relieved the 8th Division on the right of the 4th Ersatz Division.
 Staufen Riegel (Stuff/Regina Trench) was found to have disappeared, due to the effect of the British artillery bombardments.
 Staufen Riegel had been dug as a supply route to Staufenfeste (Stuff Redoubt) and was on the reverse slope, which proved a considerable advantage against an attack from the south.
 Reserves could be sheltered nearby at Baum Mulde (Boom Ravine), which was difficult for British artillery to bombard from the south, because of the obstruction of the ridge.
 In the long periods of poor visibility, artillery observation aircraft were grounded, which made British bombardments even more inaccurate but the Marine-Brigade still had a stream of casualties caused by shellfire.
 Nightly supply and frequent relief enabled the Marines to hold their positions.